How to File an Indiana LLC or Corporation Amendment

 Are there penalties if I don’t?

 If you don’t carry out an Indiana LLC amendment when it’s required, there are serious consequences.
-First, the LLC won’t be able to get a Certificate of Existence (commonly called a Certificate of Good Standing) from the State of Indiana.
-A Certificate of Existence shows that your business is in full compliance with all state requirements and is legally able to operate in Indiana.
+First, the LLC won’t be able to get an Indiana Certificate of Existence (commonly called a Certificate of Good Standing in other states) from the state.
+A Certificate of Existence shows that your business is in compliance with all state requirements and is legally able to operate in Indiana.

 If you don’t have a Certificate of Existence, your LLC will have only a limited ability to raise capital and bolster its financial strength.
-As a result, your LLC may not be able to grow or expand.
+You also won’t be able to expand into other states.
+As a result, your LLC may not be able to grow.

 Step 3: File your amendment with the Secretary of State

-Now it’s time to file the paperwork.
-You can file this form online, by mail, or dropping it off in person to the Secretary of State.
-If you file online, you’ll need to log into the filing portal.
+Now that you’ve gathered the information, it’s time to file the paperwork.
+You can file this form online, by mail, or by dropping it off in person to the Secretary of State.
+If you file online, you’ll need to log into the filing portal, INBiz.
 If you’re filing a paper form, download the form from the Secretary of State’s website.
-Either way, you’ll fill in the form with the information you gathered step 2.
+Either way, you’ll fill in the form with the information you gathered in Step 2.

-At the time of this writing, there’s a $30 fee for this form.
-Once your form is processed, your amendment will go into effect.
+At the time of this writing, there’s a $20 fee for filing the amendment online and $30 if you file by paper.
+Once your form is processed and approved, your amendment will go into effect.

 Amending an Indiana Corporation Articles of Incorporation